 Our Adult Training Program serves participants ages 21 and up who have intellectual disabilities.
 Both sighted and visually impaired individuals may participate.
-Adult clients may work toward mastery of skills learned during their student years and acquiring new skills if needed or desired.
+Adults may work toward mastery of skills learned during their student years and acquiring new skills if needed or desired.
 They enjoy recreational activities and personal pursuits that interest them.

-Royer-Greaves clients are also part of the greater community.
+Royer-Greaves adults are also part of the greater community.
 Going to the post office, library and local stores and restaurants, accompanied by staff, offers chances to practice life skills and have fun.
 Visits to community organizations, such as senior centers and the Lions Club, are also incorporated.
 Events including several musical performances bring the community to our campus.

 Program components include:

 Life skills: Communication development with coaching from our Adult Training Instructor.